hitmorecode/3_column_preview_card_component/README.md

 ### What I learned

-This challenge was another good practice for flexbox and position.
+This challenge was another good practice for flexbox.
-Using flexbox and position is very useful once you understand the basics of these concepts.

 ### Continued development

-Using flexbox and position was not so easy to start with, since I'm still new with these concepts.
-I'll be focusing on these subjects for the coming challenges.
+For this challenge I used flexbox, I tried to use grid but, for now I'll stick to flexbox.
+The next step is to start using both flexbox and grid.

 The challenge was to create a NFT card, but I added three more cards to start practicing responsiveness.